 The Boston Landmarks Commission (BLC) and the nine local historic district commissions are comprised of volunteers nominated from professional organizations and neighborhood groups specified in each commission’s legislation.
 All commissioners must be appointed by the Mayor, and some also require City Council confirmation.
 BLC staff support the commissions' work.

 The BLC and City Archaeology Program are part of the City of Boston Environment Department, within the Environment, Energy and Open Space Cabinet.
 Learn about how we work to protect Boston’s historic resources.

 Mission Hill Triangle Architectural...

-We add information on public meetings and hearings related to our department to the public notices section of Boston.gov.
+We add information on our department's public meetings and hearings to the public notices section of Boston.gov.

 You can find information about Boston Landmarks Commission and historic district commission hearings.